 Although calcium helps to alkalize our body, it requires stomach acid to absorb it.
 For this reason, I recommend taking calcium supplements (if you use them) between meals when the stomach acid is higher.
 Taken before bedtime the calcium will help calm and settle the nervous system and aid in sleep, reduce hot flashes and combat restless leg syndrome.
 For seniors, women over age 35 and those with low stomach acid, calcium citrate is most easily absorbed form.
 If you have weak digestion add in fermented foods that will also help regulate and generate the stomach acids.

 Although it is true that calcium is high in some dairy products, it can be hard to absorb for those with lactose intolerance, and it create a lot of phlegm and congestion.
 Therefore, dairy should not be the only source of calcium and it may actually need to be avoided by some.
-I find this to especially true of my clients whose ethnic background is from cultures that dairy is relatively new, like the Asian and Native American cultures.
-Seek out plant based sources, like nuts, seeds, and seaweed if you are lactose intolerant or have a lot of phlegm and mucus that dairy can increase.
+I find this to be especially true for my clients whose background and ethnicity is cultures or regions where dairy is relatively new, like the Asian and Native American cultures.
+They simply haven’t adapted to it over generations unlike those of middle European decent whose culture has utilized diary for centuries.
+Fortunately, calcium is abundant in plant sources like nuts, seeds, leafy greens and seaweed if you are lactose intolerant or have a lot of phlegm and mucus that dairy can increase.
 More on this below.

 Calcium’s functions and energetics according to Asian medicine.